 PFAS (Per-and Polyfluoroalkyl Substances)

 Our attorneys have significant experience with PFAS chemical contamination and have represented clients injured or damaged by PFAS for more than two decades.
 Taft was lead counsel in the very first PFAS damage case filed in 1999 and has been actively working on such matters ever since, representing a diverse range of clients located all across the country and abroad, with respect to PFAS liability, including chemical and industrial manufacturers, water providers, airports, medical device manufacturers, Brownfield developers, individuals, oil companies, governmental entities, and others.
-Through such work, Taft has helped obtain more than $1 billion in benefits and compensation for our clients injured by PFAS contamination.
+Through such work, Taft has helped secure billions of dollars in benefits and compensation for our clients injured by PFAS contamination.

-Taft partner Rob Bilott currently serves as national advisory counsel to the Plaintiffs’ Executive Committee (and co-chair of the Science Committee) in the aqueous film-forming foam (AFFF) multi-district litigation now pending in federal court in South Carolina where hundreds of AFFF cases have been consolidated.
+Taft partner Rob Bilott currently serves as national Advisory Counsel to the Plaintiffs’ Executive Committee (and co-chair of the Science Committee) in the aqueous film-forming foam (AFFF) multi-district litigation now pending in federal court in South Carolina where hundreds of AFFF cases have been consolidated and significant settlements have been recently announced.

 Taft’s advice and counsel are sought nationally and internationally on the wide array of legal, regulatory, and scientific issues developing with respect to emerging PFAS contamination issues worldwide.
 Rob Bilott is a frequent speaker on PFAS history and related issues at law schools, universities, and colleges, and has provided testimony and presentations on PFAS issues before numerous local, state, federal, and international governmental and regulatory bodies, including various committees and proceedings before the U.S. Congress, the European Union, and the United Nations.